justinthareja/clone-wars/README.md

 # clone-wars

-A repo dedicated to cloning popular websites all in the name of practice
+A repo dedicated to deliberately practicing modern web design philosophies by cloning examples from top companies such as:

 [Pinterest](https://justinthareja.github.io/clone-wars/pintrest)